…Running around like a headless chicken”

-That was how I responded to people whenever they would ask me "What have you been up to?"
-They knew that I was working on a property business, so they were always curious about how I filled my days.
-It seemed an innocent enough thing to ask, and my answer always got a sympathetic chuckle, and then we'd move on.
+That was how I responded to people whenever they would ask me “What have you been up to?” in the early days of starting my first business.
+It seemed an innocent enough thing to ask, and my answer always got a sympathetic chuckle, and then we’d move on.

 But I didn’t want to be a headless chicken!
 I wanted to be a graceful swan, or a majestic eagle gliding in the sky.
 Operating like a headless chicken wasn’t dignified, and it wasn’t an effective business strategy either.
 I didn’t want to be spending my time, I wanted to be investing my time.

-Have criteria for what you are trying to achieve and then stick to those criteria and be selective.
-Doing so will help you invest your time in the tasks that will see the best results instead of spending your time on the tasks that won't.
+Have criteria or use benchmarks for what you are trying to achieve and then stick to them.
+Doing so will help you invest your time in the tasks that will see the best results instead of spending your time on the tasks that won’t.

-What are you going to be more selective about so that you invest your time instead of spending it?
-I'd love to hear from you in the comments...
+So what are you going to be more selective about?
+How are you going to start investing your time?
+I’d love to hear from you in the comments…